HighDimensionalEconLab/DifferentiableStateSpaceModels.jl/README.md

 With [Turing](https://turing.ml/stable/), a Julia package for Bayesian inference with probabilistic programming, we can estimate State-Space models using Hamiltonian Monte-Carlo methods.

+You can check out this Jupyter notebook for [Full Example Usage for RBC Estimation](rbc_example.ipynb).

 Following the RBC example above, we show the model estimation with simulated data.

 ```julia